LanceOS/Svelte-MOBAS/README.md

 To set your better auth secret go to https://www.better-auth.com/docs/installation to generate a secret.
 Once generated copy and paste it into your `.env` file.

 ### [Drizzle-Kit](https://orm.drizzle.team/docs/overview)
 This project utilizes Drizzle-Kit for database schema management and migrations.
-After making changes to your Drizzle schemas (defined in `src/lib/server/schemas/`), you will use Drizzle-Kit CLI commands to generate and apply migrations to your database.
+After making changes to your Drizzle schemas (defined in `src/lib/server/schemas/`), you will use Drizzle-Kit CLI commands to generate and apply migrations to your database.<br />
+`npx drizzle-kit generate` to generate migrations and then `npx drizzle-kit migrate` to apply those migrations to your database.
+For more in depth commands consolidate the Drizzle documentation.

 **Note on Example Schemas:**
 The file `src/lib/server/schemas/example.ts` (along with its corresponding entries in `src/lib/server/schemas/relations.ts`) is provided as an example of how to define your database models.
 You can safely remove or modify this file to fit your application's specific data requirements.

 # Congratulations!
 **Congratulations!** You have successfully set up the Svelte-PMB boilerplate!
 Now you can get started with your full stack Sveltekit application.